pitosalas/cleancont/output/2022-09-14-python-list-comprehensions-are-more-powerful-than-you-might-think.md

 ---
 title: "Python List Comprehensions Are More Powerful Than You Might Think"
-subtitle: "[ Python List Comprehensions Are More Powerful Than You Might Think]( https://betterprogramming.pub/..."
+subtitle: "Python List Comprehensions Are More Powerful Than You Might Think"
 category: "1"
 tags: ["1033", "1221", "2264", "1692"]
 date: "2022-09-14"